-- Press <Ctrl>+<Alt>+<Delete>.
-If you have not changed the default settings, you will enter the Task Manager, where you can close any application that cannot close normally, and restart your system. - ☐ If this does not work, press <Alt>+<F4> to get to the Turn off computer screen, from where you can shut down or restart your computer. - ☐ If this does not work, slide the power switch off and hold it for at least four seconds.
-This turns off the power. - Unplug the computer from the AC adapter and remove the battery pack from your computer.
+- □ Press <Ctrl>+<Alt>+<Delete>.
+If you have not changed the default settings, you will enter the Task Manager, where you can close any application that cannot close normally, and restart your system. - ☐ If this does not work, press <Alt>+<F4> to get to the Turn off computer screen, from where you can shut down or restart your computer. - ☐ If this does not work, press the power button and hold it for at least four seconds.
+This turns off the power. - □ Unplug the computer from the AC adapter and remove the battery pack from your computer.